Eurasian siskin: Relationship with humans

-Like many of the finches, the siskin is valued by aviculturalists as a domestic bird for its song and appearance.
-They do not require specific care and adapt well to captivity, although they do not breed well in captivity.
-There are no specific diseases that affect the species, although they can show certain intestinal pathologies associated with a poor diet.
+Like many of the finches, the siskin is popular with aviculturalists as a domestic bird for its song and appearance.
+They do not require specific care, adapt well to captivity, and are easy to keep, although they do not breed well in captivity.
+There are no specific diseases that affect the species, although they can exhibit intestinal pathologies associated with poor nutrition.
 They live for between 11 and 14 years, in sharp contrast to the 2 or 3 years it is estimated they live in the wild.

 In captivity, they can produce hybrids with some other finches (for example, canaries) giving rise to intermediate birds.
 Hybridisation also occurs in nature without human intervention.
 In some areas, individuals that are found are the result of escapes or releases of captive birds.

 Cultural depictions

 Poland, Gibraltar, Benin and Belgium have all issued postage stamps bearing the image of the siskin.

-In Saint Petersburg there is a statue of a siskin, as its colours are the same as the uniform worn by the students at an elite school in the city.
+In Saint Petersburg there is a statue of a siskin, as its colours match those of the uniform worn by the students at an elite school in the city.
 These students have come to be known by the sobriquet siskin, Чиж.
 This term was popularised in the Russian song "Chizhik-Pyzhik".
 There has been a statue of a siskin on the embankment by the First Engineer Bridge since 1994, though it has been stolen and replaced multiple times.

 There is a Czech folk song/dance/game "Čížečku, čížečku", in which the siskin is the source of the lore on what happens with the poppy.

-Elif Shafak, in the novel Three Daughters of Eve, mentioned a siskin in a pivotal scene in which the heroine, Peri, meets the charismatic and controversial Professor Azur.
-When Peri entered Professor Azur's office, she found a siskin with yellow-green feathers and a forked tail trapped amid the shelves and stacks of books.
+In the novel Three Daughters of Eve, Elif Shafak mentionS a siskin in a pivotal scene in which the heroine, Peri, meets the charismatic and controversial Professor Azur.
+Upon entering Professor Azur's office, Peri finds a siskin with yellow-green feathers and a forked tail trapped amid the shelves and stacks of books.